Environmental Safety (air, water, and property)

 Georgia State University is committed to maintaining its compliance with local and federal regulations regarding air, water, and land quality.
-Collaboration between the Office of Research and Environmental Safety and Georgia State University staff, faculty, and students leads Georgia State University towards environmental compliance and safety.
-While regulatory compliance is a top priority, GSU also strives to promote a proactive approach to environmental stewardship on campus through environmental education and open communication between the Office of Research & Environmental Safety and the campus community.
+Collaboration between the Office of Research and Environmental Safety (RES) and Georgia State University staff, faculty, and students is critical for Georgia State University to be compliant with these regulations.
+While regulatory compliance is a top priority, GSU also strives to promote a proactive approach to environmental stewardship on campus through environmental education and open communication between the RES and the campus community.

-The Georgia State University Environmental Programs Operation and Management Plan provides more detailed information on the procedures conducted by the Research and Environmental Safety department.
+The Georgia State University Environmental Programs Operation and Management Plan provides more details about these efforts on Georgia State’s campus.

 Asbestos is a mineral fiber that is used in construction as a thermal insulator and fire retardant.
 It can be found in attics and walls, floors, plumbing, and roofing and ceilings.
 Over the years, the health effects of asbestos have become a topic of great importance and greater measures have been taken to minimize the exposure to asbestos.

 Georgia State University strives to maintain a safe, healthy working environment for students, faculty, and staff.
-To ensure the efficient handling of asbestos-related problems, the Office of Research and Environmental Safety has established a notification system to allow the Assistant Director of Research and Environmental Safety and the Hazardous Waste Materials Specialist to be aware of all maintenance and repair projects that take place on campus.
+To ensure the efficient handling of asbestos-related problems, the Office of Research and Environmental Safety (RES) has established a notification system to allow the RES and the Hazardous Waste Materials Specialist to be aware of all maintenance and repair projects that take place on campus.
 It also helps ensure that preventative steps are taken to minimize any uncontrolled disturbances to asbestos-containing materials and the related exposures.
-It is the responsibility of all project managers/architects to notify Research and Environmental Safety of any projects that may involve asbestos prior to the initiation.
-It is also the responsibility of the general population of the University to notify Research and Environmental Safety of any asbestos-related incidents on campus
+It is the responsibility of all project managers/architects to notify RES of any projects that may involve asbestos prior to the initiation.
+It is also the responsibility of the general population of the University to notify RES of any asbestos-related incidents on campus

 - To learn more about environmental and occupational regulations regarding asbestos, visit the Occupation Safety and Health Administration website or the Environmental Protection Agency’s website.